passportxyz/passport-docs/pages/building-with-passport/tutorials/integrating-onchain-stamp-data.md

 const EasContractAddress = "0xAcfE09Fd03f7812F022FBf636700AdEA18Fd2A7A"
 ```

 These are the addresses on the BaseGoerli blockchain where the relevant contracts are stored.
-The two contracts you need for your app are the `resolver` contract and the `EAS` contract.&#x20;
+The two contracts you need for your app are the `resolver` contract and the `EAS` contract.

-* The `resolver` contract is where you can request a `uuid` for an address.&#x20;
+* The `resolver` contract is where you can request a `uuid` for an address.
 * The `EAS` contract is where you can pass a `uuid` and receive an `Attestation`.

 #### Additional files

 There are several elements being loaded into the app from local files.
 In this section, we will describe how to set these up.
-If you are building this app along with this tutorial as opposed to just using the example app, you will need to create these files and add the proper code to them, referenced in the links.&#x20;
+If you are building this app along with this tutorial as opposed to just using the example app, you will need to create these files and add the proper code to them, referenced in the links.

 These are the additional files that we will be creating: